Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Profile Modeling

-\paragraph{Response-based Modeling} Response-based methods model user preferences through how a user evaluates candidate outputs, capturing context-sensitive notions of what constitutes a preferred response.
-These profiles are typically derived from fine-grained supervision such as pairwise comparisons or implicit behavioral signals, and are designed to generalize preference judgments across prompts and situations.
-A common approach factorizes individual preference into a shared reward feature basis with user-specific weights, enabling rapid adaptation under sparse user data.
-For example, RFM \citep{barreto2025capturing}, PReF \citep{shenfeld2025language}, and LoRe \citep{bose2025lore} represent preferences as linear combinations of shared reward features and infer user-specific coefficients from limited feedback.
-Complementarily, some methods parameterize user preferences in natural language to improve interpretability and controllability.
-Janus \citep{lee2024aligning} organizes preference dimensions hierarchically from coarse categories to finer-grained value descriptions, while PLUS \citep{nam2025learning} learns text-based preference summaries that condition downstream reward modeling for personalized scoring and generation.
+\paragraph{Response-based Modeling} Response-based modeling represents user preferences through how users evaluate candidate outputs, thereby capturing more fine-grained and context-sensitive notions of what constitutes a preferred response.
+Compared with persona-based approaches, which emphasize holistic user descriptions, response-based approaches focus more directly on user satisfaction with model behavior.
+In downstream use, these representations are naturally suited to feedback-driven correction and refinement of personalized outputs.
+A common strategy is to factorize individual preference into a shared reward feature basis with user-specific weights, enabling rapid adaptation under sparse user data.
+RFM \citep{barreto2025capturing}, PReF \citep{shenfeld2025language}, and LoRe \citep{bose2025lore} follow this paradigm by inferring user-specific coefficients from limited feedback.
+Complementarily, some methods represent preferences in natural language to improve interpretability and controllability.
+Janus \citep{lee2024aligning} organizes preference dimensions hierarchically from coarse categories to fine-grained value descriptions, while PLUS \citep{nam2025learning} learns text-based preference summaries that condition downstream reward modeling for personalized scoring and generation.